What is the situation?

 If a storm hits in the middle of the day, campus leaders may decide to suspend operations early.
 An announcement is usually made by 2 p.m. that day.
 Any classes or events happening after that time are cancelled.

-Faculty should make arrangements to contact students if class is cancelled when the university is not closed.
-Students should talk with their teachers about making up class time lost during a suspension of operations or a delayed opening, or if they are unable to get to campus.
+Faculty should make arrangements to contact students if class is cancelled when the university is open.
+Students should talk with their faculty about making up class time lost during a suspension of operations or a delayed opening, or if they are unable to get to campus.

 Missed work time

 UWHR's suspended operations web pages provide information about pay and leave practices during inclement weather and suspended operations.
-If you have additional questions about pay and leave use during suspended operations and inclement weather, please contact Human Resources at 253-692-5669.
+If you have additional questions about pay and leave use, please contact Human Resources at 253-692-5669.

 - Take Winter by STORM: Tips, information and resources for Western Washington